nanobox-io/nanobox-guides/articles/ruby/rails/prepare-for-production.md

-# Rails: Launching your application
+# Rails: Prepare for production
 After you have an application (app) running locally in a development (dev) environment with nanobox, and you've developed it to a point where you're beginning to think about production, nanobox can help you test your app as if it were running in production using the simulation (sim) environment.

 This guide is broken down into three sections: